-Kishi (plaintiff) owned the surface and three-fourths of the mineral rights of a tract of land.
+Kishi (plaintiff) owned the surface and three-fourths of the mineral rights of a 50-acre tract of land.
 Kishi leased to Humble Oil & Refining Co.
 (Humble) (defendant) the exclusive right to drill for oil on the land for a period of three years.
-Humble found no oil.
-However, Humble later learned that oil was found in the adjacent tract of land, and returned to initiate more drilling.
-Humble believed in good faith that its lease was still valid when this second round of drilling occurred, but the lease had in fact expired.
-In any event, this round of drilling also found no oil on Kishi’s property.
-Kishi brought suit to recover damages for the second round of drilling.
-The district court found in favor of Kishi, but awarded him only nominal damages.
-The court of appeals reversed the judgment, finding in favor of Humble.
+Humble never drilled on the land, so the lease expired.
+Humble later learned that oil was found in the adjacent tract of land, so, believing that its lease was still valid, came onto Kishi’s property and drilled for oil.
+But Humble found no oil on Kishi’s property.
+Kishi brought suit to recover damages for trespass.
+The district court found in favor of Kishi but awarded him only nominal damages.
+The court of appeals reversed, holding that Kishi was entitled to actual damages, but that proof of market value wasn’t legally sufficient to sustain a judgment.
 Kishi appealed.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.